 What Are Zelle Limits at National Banks?

-The following table lists the daily and monthly Zelle limits at some of the country’s largest banks.
+Each bank has its specific daily and monthly transfer limits for Zelle.
+Here’s a look at the daily and monthly Zelle limits at some of the country’s largest banks

 |Financial Institution||Daily Limit||Monthly Limit|

 |Wells Fargo||Up to $3,500||Up to $20,000|

 |Bank of America, Member FDIC||Up to $3,500||Up to $20,000|

 -For private client and business checking accounts: up to $5,000

 |-For personal checking accounts: up to $16,000